 The Pulitzer Center on Crisis Reporting extends its greatest appreciation to our supporters and donors.
-Primary core support for the Pulitzer Center has come from Emily Rauh Pulitzer, The Emily Rauh Pulitzer Foundation, The David and Katherine Moore Family Foundation, The New York Community Trust - Deborah W. and Timothy P. Moore Fund, The John D. and Catherine T. MacArthur Foundation, Arnold Ventures, and The Kendeda Fund.
+Primary core support for the Pulitzer Center has come from Emily Rauh Pulitzer, The Emily Rauh Pulitzer Foundation, The David and Katherine Moore Family Foundation, Barbara and Richard Moore, The New York Community Trust - Deborah W. and Timothy P. Moore Fund, Joseph Pulitzer V, Deirdre and Peter Quesada, William Bush, The John D. and Catherine T. MacArthur Foundation, Trellis Charitable Fund, Arnold Ventures, and The Kendeda Fund.

 Additional project-specific funding since the Center began in 2006 has come from:

 - AJWS in support of reporting and outreach on property rights globally.